google/privacy-sandbox-aggregation-service/control-plane/README.md

 * Run `firebase use --add` to add an alias.
 When prompted, select your **Project ID**, then give your Firebase project an alias.
 For more info, visit this [link](https://firebase.google.com/docs/cli#add_alias).
 * Run `yarn start` or `yarn deploy`

+## Making an Admin Account
+* After getting set up and deploying the JCP, go to the sign up page and create an account with the email "admin@chromium.org" and a password of your choice.
+* This should create an admin account.
+Refresh the page if you are not directed to the jobs table
+* To add or remove users, navigate to your user icon at the top right of the screen and a dropdown should appear.
+Click the users tab.

+## Allowing Google Sign In
+* Navigate to the **Auth** tab, in the [Firebase Console](https://console.firebase.google.com/)
+* **Enable** Google sign in and click **Save**

+## Allowing GitHub Sign In
+* [Register your app](https://github.com/settings/applications/new) as a Developer Application on GitHub and get your app's **Client ID** and **Client Secret**.
+* Make sure your Firebase **OAuth redirect URI** (e.g. my-app-12345.firebaseapp.com/__/auth/handler) is set as your Authorization callback URL in your app's settings page on your [GitHub app's config](https://github.com/settings/developers).

 ## Commands
 * `yarn start` - starts firebase emulator
 * `yarn start-webpack` - starts webpack development server